thiagosoaress2/thiagosoaress2/README.md

 )](https://github.com/thiagosoaress2/lojavirtualFlutter
 )

 These are my public repositories.
-Unfortunatally the newests and better projects are private because of business obligations.
+Unfortunately the newests and better projects are private because of business obligations.